© Crown copyright 2018

 - data is shared between health, social care and community safety organisations to target prevention activity and co-ordinate care

 Community health professionals (including, commissioners) and providers of specialist services can have an impact by:

 - developing targeted social marketing and public health campaigns to encourage lower-risk drinking in the population

-- ensuring local ‘Making Every Contact Count’ initiatives include alcohol screening
+- ensuring local ‘Making Every Contact Count’ initiatives include alcohol screening and structured advice

 - ensure local health trainers screen for alcohol misuse and support peers to reduce drinking to lower-risk levels